-Treatment of Pregnant Women During the Third Trimester — When treating pregnant women with fluoxetine during the third trimester, the physician should carefully consider the potential risks and potential benefits of treatment.
+Treatment of pregnant Women During the Third Trimester— When treating pregnant women with fluoxetine during the third trimester, the physician should carefully consider the potential risks and potential benefits of treatment.
 Neonates exposed to SNRIs or SSRIs late in the third trimester have developed complications requiring prolonged hospitalization, respiratory support, and tube feeding.
 The physician may consider tapering fluoxetine in the third trimester [see Use in Specific Populations (8.1)].

-Geriatric — A lower or less frequent dosage should be considered for the elderly [see Use in Specific Populations (8.5)].
+Geriatrics— A lower or less frequent dosage should be considered for the elderly [see Use in Specific Populations (8.5)].

 Hepatic Impairment — As with many other medications, a lower or less frequent dosage should be used in patients with hepatic impairment [see Clinical Pharmacology (12.4) and Use in Specific Populations (8.6)].